CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Nodes,-Segments,-Lanes.md

 * **Ground** (G) - segment follows or flattens the terrain
 * **Elevated** (E) - small raised section or short bridge
 * **Bridge** (B) - robust bridge, can span long distances
-* **Slope** (S) - transition between tunnel and other elevations (ie. it's the tunnel entrance)
+* **Slope** (S) - transition between tunnel and other elevations (i.e. it's the tunnel entrance)
 * **Tunnel** (T) - fully underground

-> Tip: For great looking bridges, try this sequence of segments: GEBEG (depends on the particular road as to how well it
+> Tip: For great looking bridges, try this sequence of segments: G→E→B→E→G (depends on the particular road as to how
-> works)
+> well it works)

 ## Lanes